damballa/parkour/doc/namespaces.md

 The protocol `unwrap` function extracts a native value from a wrapper object.
 The `rewrap` function mutates a wrapper object to wrap a new value.
-The multimethod-backed `new-instance` function creates a fresh instance of an arbitrary wrapper class, as per most `Writable`s’ zero-argument constructor.
+The multimethod-backed `new-instance` function creates a fresh instance of an arbitrary wrapper class, as per most `Writable`s’ zero-argument constructors.

 The `parkour.wrapper` namespaces contains implementations for many of the most common classes, with others easily provided by the user.
 Much of the